The vineyards of Provence: a bit of history

 Cabernet Sauvignon:

-This Bordeaux grape variety is one of the best ingredients.
-The main thing to note about this article is that it is rare in the region of Cotes de Provence.
-However, many experts use it to produce red wine and rosé.
-It is capable of producing intense wines already in color, rich in tannins and aromatic substances, capable of a long aging; thanks to the great structure of this variety, we can dare long macerations and maturation in wood, especially in French oak, They allow it to express over time a complex and fascinating bouquet.
+It is capable of producing wines that are already intense in color, rich in tannins and aromatic substances, and capable of long ageing; thanks to the great structure of this grape variety, we can dare long macerations and maturing in wood, especially French oak, which allow it to express a complex and fascinating bouquet over time.

 Clairette: